ych133/ych133.github.io/_pages/cv.md

   * Developed model compression techniques and applied them to image classification/object detection models in IBM Watson services;
   * Led a team to develop deep generative models (GAN, VAE) based techniques, many of which have been productized to IBM products.

-* 2023 - Now: Visiting Professor, Rice University
+* 2023 - 2024: Visiting Professor, Rice University
   * Teaching the graduate course “Special Topics in Deep Learning”

-* 2018 - Now: Visiting Professor, Renmin University of China
+* 2018 - 2024: Visiting Professor, Renmin University of China
   * Teaching the graduate course “Advanced Deep Learning”

 Awards and honors